stefan-hoeck/idris2-tutorial/src/Tutorial/Predicates.md

 ```

 During proof search, Idris will also look for values of
-the given type in the current function context.
+the required type in the current function context.
 This allows
 us to implement `headMaybe` without having to pass on
 the `NotNil` proof manually: